Call Guardian

 You may have heard of Guardian Protection — after all, they’re a pretty big player in the home security space.
 They promise a secure and connected home, with around-the-clock monitoring and lots of nifty smart devices.
 Of course, we wanted to see how their systems fared through our rigorous testing process, as well as how they stacked up against the competition (the competition is fierce!).
 So, we got our hands on a few different Guardian packages.

 A few things stood out right away.
 The equipment was affordable, the customer service was on-point, and we really liked their home automation solutions.
 But you have to take the bad with the good.
-We found Guardian Protection to be a card-carrying member of the “old-guard” of security companies.
 They require professional installation and long-term contracts, and they have a few other policies that we didn’t exactly love.
 Don’t worry!
 We’re going to share everything you need to know about Guardian Protection here — both the good and the bad.
 So, let’s dive in!

 PROS